EXLF/RedNote_Translation/README.md

 <a name="english"></a>
 ## English Documentation

-A user-friendly Chrome extension that provides real-time translation for Xiaohongshu (Little Red Book) comments.
+A user-friendly Chrome extension that provides real-time translation for RedNote (Xiaohongshu/Little Red Book) comments.

 ### Installation Guide